The last day my family was together before my father went to war.

 As a young child, I saw the world from a survival perspective.
 My father was killed in World War II when I was five years old, and my grandparents died shortly after the war.
 That left my mother, brother, and me.
 Seeing that a woman could be left alone with no one to support her, I made the decision to find a career where I could support myself.

-There were few choices in the early 1960’s for women who wanted a career—teaching, nursing, dental hygiene.
+There were few choices for study in the late 1950’s, for women who wanted a career—teaching, nursing, dental hygiene.

-My cousin was a dentist, so I became a dental hygienist.
-It was actually quite lucrative and hygienists were always in demand.
+My cousin was a dentist, so I decided to get my B.S. in Dental Hygiene.
+Hygienists were always in demand.
 For 18 years it was a perfect part-time career as a mother of three children.

 Photography had been a passion of mine since childhood.
 Ater my father and grandparents passed away, I spent hours devouring our family photo albums to grasp onto any semblance of family.
 Keeping those pictures in mind, for my 10th birthday I asked for a Brownie Hawkeye camera and started taking photos of family and friends.
 By the time I was an adult, my photography skills had improved, and people started telling me that my photographs looked professional.
 One day, in 1978, I was cleaning the teeth of a prominent interior designer.
 I told her that if I had to do it over, I would have become a professional photographer.
 She told me that people in her business always needed photographers and encouraged me to go for it.